 So, how is a tech supposed to remember all of this stuff?

-Chances are good that you’re reading this on a smartphone or a tablet.
-With that and a couple of free apps, you can build a library of tech manuals, reference documents and other information to allow you to be better at diagnosing problems on specific equipment.
+The chances are good that you're reading this on a smartphone or a tablet.
+With that and a couple of free apps, you can build a library of tech manuals, reference documents, and other information to allow you to be better at diagnosing problems on specific equipment.

-If you’re feeling particularly generous, within Google Drive, you can share that information with co-workers and other techs.
-You can either allow them to contribute to the library or just to view
+If you're feeling particularly generous, you can share that information with co-workers and other techs within Google Drive.
+You can either allow them to contribute to the library or just view it.

-You know what’s better than having a good memory? having good resources.
-Oh and reading… you pretty much can’t be a good tech nowadays if you never read.
+Do you know what's better than having a good memory?
+Having good resources.
+Oh, and reading.
+You pretty much can't be a good tech nowadays if you never read.